Cadillac V16 engine

 The Cadillac V16 engine is a term that applies to two different Cadillac-designed V-16 automobile engines, an overhead valve 45-degree 452 CID model produced between 1930 and 1937, and a 135-degree side valve 431 CID between 1938 and 1940.
 Both were used in its most luxurious model line, the Cadillac V-16.

-Cadillac produced two of only three production gasoline-fueled V16 engines in history.
+Cadillac produced two of only four production gasoline-fueled V16 engines in history.
 The company has twice since attempted to build a new V16 engine, once in the 1980s and again in 2003 (the Cadillac Sixteen), neither making it into production.

 Series 452

 With its chief competitor, Packard, already having sold a V12 engine against Cadillac's eight-cylinder cars, work began late in the 1920s under Hemmings to produce a car of real impact.
 Lawrence Fisher, Cadillac General Manager, leaked to the press that the company would also build a V12, hoping to keep the real engine secret.

 The original Cadillac V16 could be said to be two overhead valve Buick Straight-8 engine engines on a common crankshaft and crankcase, because each bank operated entirely independently of the other with no other shared components.
 It sported a narrow 45° bank angle for use in the new Cadillac chassis Cadillac Series 90 V-16 (which became the Fleetwood).
 The engine was well engineered, with a counterweighted crankshaft (quite a mathematical challenge at the time), overhead valves, and hydraulic tappets.
 It also had only two single barrel updraft Stromberg carburetors, one for each bank.

 The V16 had a 3 in bore and a 4 in stroke, giving an engine displacement of 452 CID and occasional reference as the Series 452 engine.
 Cadillac initially rated the engine at 165 bhp.
 It was capable of propelling the heavier models to speeds in excess of 80 mph, and 100 mph for some of the lighter.

 In all, 3878 Series 452s were built.

 This engine was used in the various V-16 models: